ayishwaryaC/websitetrafficanalysis/README.md

-Creating a README file for a project that involves website traffic analysis using IBM Cognos requires clear and concise information for users to understand how to access and use the code output.
-Below is a sample README file template that you can customize for your specific project:

-markdown
 Website Traffic Analysis with IBM Cognos

 Welcome to the Website Traffic Analysis project using IBM Cognos.
 This repository contains code and resources to help you analyze and visualize website traffic data for your website.
 In this README, you will find instructions on how to access and use the code output.